drobilla/clant/README.md

 [include-what-you-use][].

 Though these tools are helpful, they can be tricky to configure correctly.
-For example, checks in headers can be mistakenly skipped, mixing C and C++ code can be a hassle, and the interface and output of the bundled wrapper scripts are inconsistent.
+For example, it is tricky to run checks in headers, mixing C and C++ code can be a hassle, and the interface and output of the bundled wrapper scripts are inconsistent.

 Clant aims to handle all of these details and provide a simple interface for